jakobevangelista/nextauth-clerk-migration/README.md

   return redirect("/");
 }
 ```

-## Overview of migration flow

-1. Add clerk middleware
-2. Add <clerkProvider>
-3. Clone the auth-migration folder
-4. Add “auth-migration” route and export the post request from it
-5. Wrap your app with <TrickleWrapper> from the “package”/file
-6. Migrate auth helper functions to use clerk’s auth helpers instead of next auth

-Ready to push to prod!

-1. Batch import - this is for mass importing users from your entire users table to clerk, also does not have to start at the same time as the trickle to save bandwidth, we can wait for the thundering herd to be done and then start batch
-    1. Put your entire user table into a queue
-    2. A cron job calls /api/batch every 10 seconds which pops off 20 items of the queue, checks if they exist in clerk
-        1. If not in clerk, Create user
-        2. If in clerk, ignore’
-2. Switch from clerk components
-3. Remove trickle and batch code

-In both trickle and batch, make sure to mention that for user metadata, there are 2 ways to store information, tenet (separate) table with a foreign key of either externalid/userid, or use clerk metadata
-	- show how to do both
-	- also show how im editing the userid to be user.sessionclaims.userid
-	and why its bad dx

 ## Wrapping Up
 With your users now imported into Clerk and your application updated, you can fully switch to using Clerk for authentication.
 This guide provides a comprehensive approach to migrating from Next-Auth to Clerk!